 Trade slow.
 In the form of scaredy-cat schoolboys from an age past, the once or twice Bike-man raises his eyes he does so without lifting his chin.

-Earlier on the turning toward Jalan Besar the ice-cream trishaw sold a couple of items, one to a woman who had come down from the neighbouring HDB.
+Earlier on the turning toward Jalan Besar the ice-cream trishaw sold couple items, one to a woman who had come down from the neighbouring HDB.

-Beside the Bike his own trishaw parked this afternoon, the carriage filled with spare wheels, tyres and tubes.
-A hard push mounted so high.
-Bike-man does not ride pushing that load.
+Beside the Bike his own trishaw parked this afternoon, the carriage filled with spare wheels, tyres & tubes.
+Hard push mounted so.
+Bike-man does not ride carting that load.

-(Classic Sing' construction and rhythm for those of you who know the form.)
+(Classic Sing' construction & rhythm for those who know the form.)

-This time no second chances.
-Setting off for his fellows, the chap pushed wearing the furniture as a hat.
+This time no second chances—setting off for his fellows, the chap pushed now, wearing the furniture as a hat.

 No comments: